Bread Street Kitchen and Bar, Hong Kong: Closure

-Due to the 2019–2020 Hong Kong protests and COVID-19 pandemic, Gordon Ramsay shuttered 3 of his restaurants in Hong Kong on 1 April 2020, Including Bread Street Kitchen & Bar.
+Due to the 2019–2020 Hong Kong protests and COVID-19 pandemic, Gordon Ramsay shut three of his restaurants in Hong Kong on 1 April 2020, including Bread Street Kitchen & Bar.
 The other restaurants closed, both in Tsim Sha Tsui, were London House and Maze Grill.
 He retains one restaurant in Hong Kong International Airport, Plane Food To Go, which opened in early 2019 in partnership with SSP Group.